Indoor Archery / .22LR Rifle Range

 - No one may handle a firearm on the firing line while anyone is forward of the firing line.

-Any firearm considered a pistol (barrel 16" or less and/or no butt stock) with a semi-automatic action and chambered in center fire rifle cartridges cannot be used on any range at our club.
+Any firearm considered a pistol (barrel 16" or less and/or no butt stock) with a semi-automatic action and chambered in center fire rifle cartridges may only be fired at the allocated lane at the pistol ranges.

 Effective May 1, 2018 chamber flags or empty chamber indicators will be required at all ranges.
 No one may walk forward of the firing line unless a chamber flag is inserted into the action of their firearm.